 The United States section is led by the Secretary of Health and Human Services and the Mexico section is led by the Secretary of Health of Mexico.
 The commission is made-up of 26 members from the six Mexican and four U.S. border states.

-U.S. Department of Health and Human Services and the Mexican Secretaria de Salud.
+The commission receives funding and support from the U.S. Department of Health and Human Services and the Mexican Secretaria de Salud.

 The need for healthcare and health services at the border is blatantly obvious and unreasonably high.
 Fortunately, the Border Health Commission assemble a group of individuals who are genuinely concerned about the welfare of individuals living at the border and who are dedicated to improving the lives of those individuals.